SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-14-against-lotteries.md

 \end{align*}
 $$

-(As a check on our work, we note that the Bernoulli distribution's variance is
+(As a check on our work: we note that the Bernoulli distribution's variance is
 $p(1-p)$, so our answer for $\sigma^2$ should be just a scaled version of that, which is what we have.)